dcsan/ts-mern/README.md

 There are types in the top level of the app in types/index.ts This means they can be shared between client and server.

-This is actually a package and there are links in the client to use it:
+This is actually a package and there are links in the client and server to use it so there is no need to import into any files.
+Neat!

     "@types/app-shared-types": "link:../types",

 ----